 John Schlimm is a Harvard-trained educator, activist, artist, businessman, and award-winning author of fifteen books on cooking/entertaining, activism, history, how-to, and fiction.

 John’s appearances have been heralded by audiences of all ages.
 He has traveled the country speaking about inspirational/motivational topics, cooking, entertaining, and public relations, and has appeared on such national media outlets as The Ellen DeGeneres Show, NPR, Martha Stewart Living’s Everyday Food, The Splendid Table, QVC, and cable’s number one morning show, Fox & Friends.
-John has done two cross country book tours with Caesars Entertainment, as well as speeches at VegFests across the country, his recent keynote address titled “Embrace Compassion, Change the World” to the Congressional Vegetarian Staff Association on Capitol Hill, and his rousing Commencement Address to the Class of 2012 titled “The Road to YES is Paved with Many NO’s.”
+John has done two cross country book tours with Caesars Entertainment, as well as speeches and emceeing at VegFests across the country, his recent keynote address titled “Embrace Compassion, Change the World” to the Congressional Vegetarian Staff Association on Capitol Hill, and his rousing Commencement Address to the Class of 2012 titled “The Road to YES is Paved with Many NO’s.”

 In August 2014, John’s new cookbook The Ultimate Beer Lover’s Happy Hour: Over 325 Recipes for Your Favorite Bar Snacks & Beer Cocktails will be published.